FaserF/hassio-addons/er-dashboard/README.md

 ## Installation

-1. Search for "ER-Startseite" in the Home Assistant Add-on Store.
+1. Search for "ER-Startseite" in the Home Assistant App Store.
 2. Click **Install**.
-3. Start the add-on.
+3. Start the app.
 4. Click **Open Web UI**.

 ---

 ## ⚙️ Configuration

-Configure the add-on via the **Configuration** tab in the Home Assistant add-on page.
+Configure the app via the **Configuration** tab in the Home Assistant App page.

 ### Options